-There have been just about a million of these kind of posts.
-Living in New York City.
+There have been just about a million of these kind of posts about amateur photography.
+And living in New York City.
 How sordidly cliche, right?

 Well, let me take you on a little journey.

 I was raised in The Bronx up until I was in 7th grade.
 My family and I moved up to Westchester and I graduated high school in 2007.
 Went to University at Buffalo for my undergraduate degree, and now, I live in Brooklyn.
 I’ve always lived in New York and I’m proud of it (and also getting real tired of it).

 I took up photography to try and see the city from a different perspective.
 You know, feel the small details of the city, fall in love with the minute intricacies that hold this city together, marvel at the details of the gothic buildings…you get the idea.